Ha:mo service in Grenoble, France

-i-ROAD is a new concept in mobility eminently suited to city movement and has added vivid color to urban lifestyles.
-The automatic active lean mechanism is a new sensation for drivers.
-Machine and driver are as one… an exhilarating new sense of swift motion and a pleasant and refreshing way of enjoying the ordinary drive experience.
+The i-ROAD is a new concept in mobility eminently suited to city movement, adding vivid color to urban areas.
+The automatic active lean mechanism provides a unique new driving experience.
+Vehicle and driver move as one in an exhilarating ski-like motion making this a pleasant and refreshing way of enjoying a drive!

-The automatic active lean mechanism ensures smooth cornering with outstanding stability on bumpy surfaces.
-Machine and driver are as one cutting swiftly through the air … a new sense of exhilaration!
+In a city famed for winter sports, the i-ROAD's automatic active lean mechanism produces a ski-like driving motion for smooth cornering with outstanding stability on bumpy surfaces.
+The vehicle and driver move as one, cutting swiftly through the air in an exhilarating motion.

-TOYOTA, together with several partners, is participating in a 3-year verification project involving ultra-compact EV car sharing in the city of Grenoble, France.
+Together with several partners, Toyota is participating in a three-year car sharing verification project using ultra-compact EV's in the city of Grenoble, France.

 Due to future increases in population, new mobility systems will become necessary.